User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 But just because (some) content created by your customers or even creators is public doesn’t mean it’s fair game.
-To reuse someone else’s content legally, you need to secure usage rights first.
+To reuse someone else’s content legally, you need usage rights first.

 UGC usage rights are the permissions brands must get before featuring that content in ads, campaigns, websites, or social media platforms.
 And with tighter legal scrutiny, evolving platform rules, and growing concerns around privacy, getting proper permission is essential.